prio-data/views_tensor_utilities/README.md

 dimensions being (time-unit, space-unit, feature).
 For neural-net-based models and visualisation, 4-dimensional tensors with dimensions (longitude-unit, latitude-unit, time-unit, feature) are used.

 Tensor indices are contiguous sets of integers starting from 0.
+Non-existent units of analysis cannot be omitted from tensors.

 Ordinary Numpy arrays cannot be used to store mixed numeric and string data.